Insight-Group/MFIN7036/sentiment-analysis-nv-or-tb.md

 <div align=center><img width = '500' height ='300' src ="./sentiment-testing/The Difference of Polarity Score Class.png"/></div>

 200 of the 1123 tweets are recognized to be positive by both of these two approaches, and 29 and 492 are recognized to be negative and neutral.
-These two approaches have different results on the polarity of the remaining 402 tweets. *NLTK Vader* gives positive and negative sentiment score for the 151 and 89 tweets, but *TextBlob* says they are neutral.
+They have different results on the polarity of the remaining 402 tweets. *NLTK Vader* gives positive and negative sentiment score for the 151 and 89 tweets, but *TextBlob* says they are neutral.
 So, *NLTK Vader* seems to be more sensitive to our sample tweets than *TextBlob*.

 After scoring these 402 tweets manually and comparing the results given by these two approaches, *NLTK Vader* gives the same sentiment score to 181 of the tweets whereas *TextBlob* gives the same sentiment score to 139 of the tweets.